ahwayakchih/conditionalizer/README.markdown

 ## Examples of filtering field's value when publishing an entry

-If section has a checkbox field called "published" and entry should not become "unpublished" after it was saved at least once before:
+If section has a checkbox field called "published" and an entry should not become "unpublished" after it was saved at least once before:

 	(if any of ((if value of ({concat('id', old-entry/@id)}) is (id)), (if value of (yes) is ({post/published}))) is (yes))